th0mazzz/Demo/README.md

 01/09/2018
 (done together)
--wrote new toStrings for all classes- toString should display all information pertaining to an object -also wrote some new accessor methods
+- wrote new toStrings for all classes- toString should display all information pertaining to an object
+- also wrote some new accessor methods
--tested the subcategory function
+- tested the subcategory function
--fixed a merge conflict/rebase error
+- fixed a merge conflict/rebase error